-Here's a collection of photos I've taken with the Sony HX99 focusing specifically on its highest ISO range of 1600 to 6400.
+Here’s a collection of photos I’ve taken with the Sony HX99 compact camera using the macro feature.

 HDR is traditionally all about the drama.
 But it doesn’t have to be all about overly saturated and uber dramatic images.
 The tone-mapping tools built into apps like Photomatix and Aurora HDR 2019 can be useful for making otherwise blah photos more interesting and perhaps salvaging them as keepers.

 Changing the thumbnail image, or poster frame, used for videos in Lightroom can be a handy way to provide a more useful visual reference point when you’re trying to find the video you’re after.
 Here’s how to do it.

 GoPros save their video files in 4GB segments.
 Here’s how to join them back together using Wondershare UniConverter.
 Includes 4K HEVC video files.